 • Our science unit right now is about simple machines, so students looked for which simple machines were involved in those tools to answer our essential question: “How simple machines make the work of timer framing easier?”

 • Different students in fifth and sixth grade have been involved in writing essays and presenting to various civic organizations to request grant funds.

 • Some students spent an hour and a half at the post office last weekend to raise money by having people “buy” a peg to put their name on.

-Starting in Fall 2018, community volunteers are framing, building and raising the structure.
+Fall 2018, community volunteers began framing, building and raising the structure.

 Legacy Pavilion Pegging Day at Jackson Grammar School in Jackson, NH.

 image: four classrooms, four trusses, and volunteers including area businesses donated skill, materials, and labor